-About Peace, Justice, and Human Rights (PJHR)
+About The Center for Peace, Justice, and Human Rights (PJHR)

-The Peace, Justice and Human Rights (PJHR) Initiative grew out of the Peace Studies Program which was established at Florida Atlantic University approximately twenty years ago.
-The commitment of the University to the themes of the Initiative is profound and led to PJHR being included as one of nine key platforms in the University's current strategic plan.
+The Center for Peace, Justice and Human Rights (PJHR) grew out of the Peace Studies Program which was established at Florida Atlantic University approximately twenty years ago.
+The commitment of the University to the themes of the Center is profound and led to PJHR being included as one of nine key platforms in the University's current strategic plan.
 PJHR is a multidisciplinary effort that brings together scholars, practitioners, students and community leaders that are invested in the themes of human rights, peace and social justice.
 This is a University-wide commitment to issues of global importance that affect the South Florida area.